Exact results on generalized Erd\H{o}s-Gallai problems: Concluding remarks

 \section{Concluding remarks}

-As discussed in \cite{AS} and \cite{GMP}, an interesting question is to consider the generalized Erd\H{o}s-S\'os conjecture where one wish to maximize the number of $K_t$'s in an $n$-vertex graph that does not contain a copy of a fixed tree $T$.
+As discussed in \cite{AS,GMP}, an interesting question is to consider the generalized Erd\H{o}s-S\'os conjecture where one wishes to maximize the number of $K_t$'s in an $n$-vertex graph that does not contain a copy of a fixed tree $T$.
 Asymptotically tight bounds were proven in \cite{GMP} on this number assuming that the original Erd\H{o}s-S\'os conjecture \cite{E} holds for every tree.
-Theorem \ref{path} and a result by Chase \cite{C}, for example, are the special cases of this generalized problem where we avoid the path $P_k$ and the star $K_{1, \Delta}$ respectively.
+Theorem~\ref{path} and a result by Chase \cite{C}, for example, are the special cases of this generalized problem where we avoid the path $P_k$ and the star $K_{1, \Delta}$ respectively.
 For a related result on $\ex(n,H,T)$ where $H$ is a general graph and $T$ is a tree, curious readers can refer to \cite{L}.

-Similar to Corollary \ref{edgecor}, the variation where the number of edges is fixed instead of the number of vertices when excluding other trees can also be considered.
-Thus, a natural objective is to find some non-trivial upper-bound for this edge variant, even for certain small classes of forbidden trees.
+Similar to Corollary~\ref{edgecor}, the variation where the number of edges is fixed instead of the number of vertices when excluding other trees can also be considered.
+Thus, a natural objective is to find some non-trivial upper bound for this edge variant, even for certain small classes of forbidden trees.

-In an alternative direction, one might consider the following generalization of Theorem \ref{path} and Corollary \ref{edgecor}: for $0 < s < t$, $m$, and $k$ positive integers, determine the maximum number of $K_t$'s in a $P_k$-free graph with $m$ copies of $K_s$.
-Once again, one may replace the forbidden structure by any other tree and consider similar interesting questions.
+In an alternative direction, one might consider the following generalization of Theorem~\ref{path} and Corollary~\ref{edgecor}: for $0 < s < t$, $m$, and $k$ positive integers, determine the maximum number of $K_t$'s in a $P_k$-free graph with $m$ copies of $K_s$.
+Once again, one may replace the forbidden structure with any other tree and consider similar interesting questions.